KnockerPulsar/MasterMicro-Shortlist-Challenge-Tasks/Task 1 - Function Plotter/README.md

 PySimpleGUI, Sympy, Matplotlib, Numpy, and Pytest.

 # Running tests
-Assuming you have `Pytest` installed, just set your current directory as the project's root and enter `pytest` into your terminal.
+Assuming you have `Pytest` installed, just set your current directory as the project's root (`Task 1 - Function Plotter/`) and enter `pytest` into your terminal.
 Pytest will then go through all files named `test_*.py` and run the functions inside them.

 # Possible improvements
 * Swapping out the GUI framework: While PySimpleGUI is a great framework to get your application up and running, I believe that you probably want to use another framework that allows for more customizability at the cost of development speed.
 I just happened to use this since it's the fastest way I know of creating a GUI application.